pyutsav/pyutsav/README.md

 ## Hi there.
 I am undergraduate student from Nepal.
-I am currently working on sidehustles like Coding, UI/UX design.
+I am currently pursuing on hobbies like Coding, UI/UX design.